hyperledger/indy-node/docs/requests-new.md

 The request can be used for
 creation of new DIDs, setting and rotation of verification key, setting and changing of roles.

-- `id` (string):

-    Nym's ID as State Trie key (address or descriptive data).
-It must be unique within the ledger.
-    It must be equal (or be mapped to) the real key of the NYM state in the State Trie.

 - `did` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.